top of page

 Fighting for Transparency and Accountability

-Revitilazing West Baltimore County
+Revitalizing West Baltimore County

 Pat recognized the need for real investment in West Baltimore County—an area rich with potential that has long been overlooked.
 To change that, he championed the creation of the West Baltimore County Redevelopment Authority (WBCRA) and introduced Bill 40-23, establishing a dedicated platform to drive economic development, attract new businesses, and enhance local infrastructure.
 Through the WBCRA, Pat is ensuring that revitalization efforts are community-driven, strategic, and built to last, giving residents and businesses the resources they need to grow and succeed.